OxygenAddicted/OxygenAddicted/README.md

 > A newbie at programming but a professional at breathing.

-> This GitHub is remained unattended since I'm now a UI/UX designer.
+> This GitHub account is remained unattended since I'm now a UI/UX designer.

 <p><br/></p>